-Textual information is often represented through structured documents which have an inherent 2D structure.
-This is even more so the case with the advent of new types of media and communications such as presentations, websites, blogs and formatted notebooks.
-In such documents, the layout, positioning, and sizing might be crucial to understand its semantic content and provide a strong guidance to the human perception.
+Textual information is often represented through structured documents, which have an inherent 2D structure—particularly with the advent of new types of media and communications such as presentations, websites, blogs, and formatted notebooks.
+In such documents, the layout, positioning, and sizing might be crucial to understanding its semantic content and provide strong guidance for the human perception.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?